 - live with a condition that has lasted or is expected to last for at least 1 year or result in death

-A person’s doctor can work with them to document their diagnosis and the effect that their symptoms have on their ability to work.
+A person’s doctor can work with them to document their diagnosis and the effects their symptoms have on their ability to work.

 A person can complete the SSDI application online here or call the SSA for assistance at 800-772-1213.

 Gathering the required information in advance can make filling out the application easier.
-However, the SSA states that a person should not delay sending the application because it can assist them with acquiring some of the needed documents, such as:
+However, the SSA states that a person should not delay sending the application.
+The SSA can help the person acquire some of the needed documents, such as:

 - W-2 forms